What is a Dulcimer?

 The instruments played in East Anglia vary in their tuning method to those from other areas.

 The best instruments have five (or, in a few cases, six) strings per course, tuned in unison.
-They come in a couple of different sizes, with either two or four soundholes and are usually constructed from everyday timber with individual bridges shaped like pawns in a chess set.
+They come in a couple of different sizes, with either two or four soundholes and are usually constructed from everyday timber with two rows of individual bridges shaped like pawns in a chess set.

 Some are very finely made whilst others are clearly hand-made by enthusiasts with less skill!